 • Where cooling is critical to extend life of temperature sensitive electronics

-• For example used for logging and monitoring deep well drilling in oil and gas extraction since suitable for operation at high pressure (1000 bar) and high temperature (200°C)
+• For example used for logging and monitoring deep well drilling in oil and gas extraction since suitable for operation at high pressures (1000 bar) and high temperatures (200°C)

-• Delivering Zero Greenhouse Warming Potential impacts while avoiding the flammability and charge size limitations constraints associated with other low GWP Hydrocarbon refrigerants such at R290
+• Delivering zero GWP impacts while avoiding the flammability and charge size limitations constraints associated with low GWP hydrocarbon refrigerants such at R290

 INDUSTRIAL & SCIENTIFIC